devconcept/multer-gridfs-storage/README.md

 Required if [`db`][db-option] option is not present

-The mongodb connection uri.

-A string pointing to the database used to store the incoming files.
-This must be a standard mongodb [connection string][connection-string].
+An url pointing to the database used to store the incoming files.

-With this option the module will create a mongodb connection for you instead.
+With this option the module will create a mongodb connection for you.
+It must be a standard mongodb [connection string][connection-string].

-Note: If the [`db`][db-option] option is specified this setting is ignored.
+If the [`db`][db-option] option is specified this setting is ignored.

 Example: